 Bidder

-The bidder is the most important element of the DSP, as it’s what places bids on ad impressions on a real-time bidding (RTB) process.
+The bidder is the most important component of the DSP platform, as it’s what places bids on ad impressions on a real-time bidding (RTB) process.
 As the RTB process concludes in milliseconds, being able to execute the bid as fast as possible is crucial.
 Most DSPs use multiple data centers spread around the world to minimize latency.
 Demand-side platforms use analytics to forecast impression bids based on historical information.

 Ad server